gertstulp/website/research/talks/2024_groningen.md

 ---
-title: Leveraging machine learning to understand fertility behaviour: what we learned from the Predicting Fertility (PreFer) data challenge
+title: "Leveraging machine learning to understand fertility behaviour: what we learned from the Predicting Fertility (PreFer) data challenge"
 description: |
   The first talk on the (preliminary) results from the PreFer data challenge!
 categories: